OtterKring/MIM_ImportScript_myBestPractice/README.md

 [PSMA is a Management Agent for Microsoft Identity Manager](https://github.com/sorengranfeldt/psma) (MIM, former FIM: "Forefront Identity Manager") created by [Søren Granfeldt](https://github.com/sorengranfeldt) which allows using Powershell scripts to build the bridge between MIM and the systems you want to exchange data with.

 There are plenty of Management Agents available for MIM written for specific systems like SAP, Exchange, ActiveDirectory (included in MIM) and many more.
-PSMA's advantage, and by MIM die-hards often loathed feature, is that you can completely control how the data is transferred between MIM and your system of interest, while not being restricted to a specific API and not having to learn C# or another high level programming language.
+PSMA's advantage, and by MIM die-hards an often loathed feature, is, that you can completely control how the data is transferred between MIM and your system of interest, while not being restricted to a specific API and not having to learn C# or another high level programming language.
 The only thing necessary is any kind of interface Powershell can use to communicate with your system: an API, a REST web hook, a specific Powershell module, etc.

 **If you are interested in my personal approach to the topic, you can read my story [here](./MIM_Personal.md).**